The best, but most expensive airline is Qantas - they fly direct between Sydney and Manila.

 Qantas - http://qantas.com.au

-Viva Macau - http://flyvivamacau.com about 7 years ago
+Viva Macau - http://flyvivamacau.com over 7 years ago